The Footsteps of Jesus

 and before anything we can do will be well-pleasing in God's sight, we must,

-as guilty creatures, be pardoned; and as depraved and polluted, we must be
+as guilty creatures — be pardoned; and as depraved and

-of a poor criminal in prison, who has been sentenced to death, and
+the situation of a poor criminal in prison — who has been sentenced

-so with us.
-We require a double cure—we must be justified and sanctified; we
+Just so with us.
+We require a double cure — we

-the Savior does both.
-"This is He who came by water and blood;" by water to
+Savior does both.
+"This is He who came by water and blood;" by water to wash

-wash us from our impurities, and by blood to remove, by its sacrificial
+us from our impurities, and by blood to remove, by its sacrificial efficacy,

-efficacy, the condemnation we have deserved.
-Now these two blessings should
+the condemnation we have deserved.
+Now these two blessings should never be

-never be separated; what God has joined together let not man put asunder.
+separated; what God has joined together let not man put asunder.
+"True

-"True religion," says John Newton, "stands upon two pillars—what Christ did
+religion," says John Newton, "stands upon two pillars — what Christ did

 for us, and what the Holy Spirit does in us.
 Most errors," he